rpp34-fec-firebrick/Atelierc-Front-End/README.md

 * Keegan Wolf, responsible for Question & Answers.
 * Alex Belmonte, responsible for Ratings & Reviews.

+### A note from Ahmad!

+Do you want to take a quick look at the page?
+Checkout the Product Overview Image to see my front end contribution to the project!

+* * * Set Up Instructions * * *

+1. Create a file .env file.
+Make sure to add it to your .gitignore

+2. Create a github token (to access the api content);

+3. Add a single line with the below format

+GIT_TOKEN='INSERT GIT TOKEN HERE'

+4. Run the following commands in your terminal: npm install --> then split the terminal to show two terminal windows and run --> npm start

+5. Take a look at our project at http://localhost:3000/

 ## Description

 Specifically, what we built was a product page for an online storefront.
 It is complete with everything you might expect in a modern online retailer, like a product overview, see related items, a place to ask questions, and to see reviews.
 The page is fully interactive as well!
 You can click around the different styles, compare a related item to the current item, leave a question or answer, and even leave a review.